 Social media is for socializing, not selling.
 The more sales-y your tone, usually the worse your ads will perform.
 For example, instead of saying “View our revolutionary software that reduces the resources needed for each campaign,” try copy like, “Check out our software to save time.”

-We love A/B testing (or split testing) in paid advertising for this very reason.
+We love A/B testing (or split testing) in digital advertising for this very reason.
 This allows you to test anything and everything about your ads to see what really resonates with your target market including:

 Call to action